Glossary - Shoes and Boots

 EVA Heel Cup - A foam-based insole, lending itself naturally to supportive properties.
 Ideal as a shock-absorber, protecting the foot from impact with the ground and helping to protect the joints and ligaments in the foot.

-Goodyear Welt - A shoe construction in which the upper and sole of the shoe are stitched together, resulting in greater durability.
+Goodyear Welted - A shoe construction in which the upper and sole of the shoe are stitched together on the outside, resulting in greater durability.
 The resulting seam is visible and runs around the outside of the shoe, where the upper and outsole meet.

 Lug/Country/Deep Tread Sole - A sole with a heavy three dimensional traction pattern.